 The Bygone is out and my mobile made a spectacular appearance in the film sometime between minutes 57and 62!
 The scene is magical with the music box playing "All The Pretty Horses," and all the dynamic shots of the mobile as Kip (Graham Phillips) looks for clues in Waniya's room (Sydney Schafer).
 The film is beautifully made, and you can feel how the story has a special meaning to the Phillips brothers as you watch it.
 You can get it on DVD or BluRay on Amazon now and see it too!

-Back in the winter of 2017, I got a message from a set decorator - she wanted one of my paper crane mobiles for a set, and the movie was already in the process of being filmed.
+The excitement started back in the winter of 2017, when I got a message from Heidi Strykiewicz, a film set decorator.
+She wanted one of my paper crane mobiles for a set, and the movie was already in the process of being filmed!

 Since I literally had 24 hours to make and ship the mobile, I didn't have time to photograph it properly.
-I usually took these giant mobiles to my parents' house in order to photograph them since I didn't have any large empty white walls large enough for mobiles of this size.
-I was only able to get some close up shots with a white foam board in the back, but in order to capture the entire mobile I had to use my yellow/cream wall as a backdrop.
+I usually took these giant mobiles to my parents' house in order to photograph them since all my walls were cream colored.
+I was only able to get some close up shots with a white foam board in the back, but in order to capture the entire mobile I had to use my cream wall as a backdrop.

 Here’s the completed Giant Paper Crane Mobile that is in The Bygone.
-The movie was originally going to be released in 2018, but it's only this year that the preview has finally been released.
+The movie was originally going to be released in 2018, but the preview was just finally released in 2019.

-The Bygone was not released in theaters nationwide, there were only a few showings at film festivals this summer.
-The official release date for the BlueRay and DVD is set for November 11, 2019 so we can all see it quite soon!
-In the meantime, here's the official trailer for you to enjoy! :D
+The Bygone was not released in theaters nationwide, there were only a few showings at film festivals in the summer of 2019.
+The official release date for the BlueRay and DVD was November 12, 2019 so we can all see it now!
+Here's the official trailer for you to enjoy! :D

 Make sure to also read about my latest feature - a massive light fixture for The Galleria Mall Al Maryah Island in Abu Dhabi, UAE!